SeferDesign/sdc-build-wp/README.md

 ## Caching

-sdc-build-wp includes intelligent build caching to speed up subsequent builds by only rebuilding files that have changed or whose dependencies have changed.
+Caching speeds up subsequent builds by only rebuilding files that have changed or whose dependencies have changed.

 ```sh
 sdc-build-wp --no-cache        # Disable caching for this build